mholling/nswtopo/README.markdown

   * 9/2/2012: version 0.4.2: added kmz as output format
   * 13/2/2012: version 0.4.3: reworked road/track colours and outlines
   * 7/3/2012: version 0.4.4: fixed bug in OziExplorer .map files created by non-windows OS; added layer opacity; added overlay layers from GPX/KML/etc files
-* 30/5/2012: Substantial rewrite to use the new NSW ArcGIS server.
+* 3/6/2012: version 0.5: Substantial rewrite to use the new NSW ArcGIS server